Skip to Content

 ● The method used might damage your hair

-● It can take longer to grow thick hair back
+● It can take longer for hair to look full again

 ● Your hair feels lighter and attains a new texture